Constantine Phipps, 1st Marquess of Normanby: Diplomatic career

 From 1846 to 1852 he was ambassador at Paris, and from 1854 to 1858 minister at Florence.
 The publication in 1857 of a journal kept in Paris during the stormy times of 1848 (A Year of Revolution), brought him into violent controversy with Louis Blanc, and he came into conflict with Lord Palmerston and William Ewart Gladstone, after his retirement from the public service, on questions of French and Italian policy.

-Family
+Marriage and children

+Lord Normanby married Maria Liddell (1798–1882), daughter of Thomas Liddell, 1st Baron Ravensworth, in 1818.
+They had one son: